mosmn/Notes/sections/javascript/react/intro.md

 Developers at Facebook have created a tool called [create-react-app](https://github.com/facebook/create-react-app), which automates the setup and configuration of a complete React application.
 By running a single command, create-react-app handles all the necessary steps to get your project up and running quickly.

+Create React App is a toolchain(a set of distinct software development tools linked by specific stages).
+It is specifically recommended by the React community for building [single-page applications (SPAs) the contents on the page are rewritten from the server, and the content changes without a browser refresh.](https://blog.logrocket.com/single-page-applications-css-transitions/#what-are-spas)

 To see the concepts in action, run the following command:
 ```
 npx create-react-app my-first-react-app